Konstantinos Negris

-Konstantinos Negris (1804 - 1880; Κωνσταντίνος Νέγρης) was an author, mathematician, physicist, and professor.
+Konstantinos Negris (1804 - 1880; Κωνσταντίνος Νέγρης) was a writer, mathematician, physicist, and professor.
 He fought in the Greek War of Independence.
 Konstantinos was a member of the prominent Phanariots family Negris.
 He was one of the first professors at the newly founded University of Athens and introduced the works of Legendre and Hachette to Greek education, also he was one of the first professors to study abroad; consequently, Greek students continued their studies in France and Germany.
 He personally intervened in the education of Greek mathematician Ioannis Papadakis.
 Both Papadakis and Negris influenced the educational path of Nikolaos Ch.
 Nikolaidis and Cyparissos Stephanos.
 Konstantino's sons were Theodoros Negris and Fokion Negris.

 Biography

 Konstantinos was born in Constantinople around 1804.
 His father was Ioannis Negris and his mother was Katerina Manou.
 The family was originally from Constantinople.
 They played a major part in Greece's independence.
 They were Phanariots.
 He married Smaragda Spiropoulou.
 Fokion was a mineralogist and Minister of Finance.
 His second son Theodoros became a prominent mathematician.
 Konstantinos completed his basic education in Chios.
 He studied with Neophytos Vambas.
 During the onset of the Greek revolution, the young seventeen-year-old Konstantinos traveled to Greece with his family and participated in the Greek War of Independence.
 He fought in many battles.
 He was captured by the Ottoman Turks.
 Luckily, he was released in Constantinople due to his high-ranking status.
 Alexandros Mavrokordatos insisted on the continuation of his education.
 He sent him to finish high school and higher education in Paris, France.
 Konstantinos attended the prestigious French university known as the École Polytechnique.
 He studied mathematics and physics.
 Greek physicist Dimitrios Stroumpos also attended the school around the same period.
 Konstantinos was exposed to the works of Gaspard Monge, Adrien-Marie Legendre, and Jean Nicolas Pierre Hachette.